 “We sit squarely in the middle of an absurdist drama,” Walter Kirn says.

-In this episode of “American Thought Leaders,” host Jan Jekielek and author and journalist Kirn discuss lockdowns, mandates, and the frightening possibility of a union between Orwellian tyranny and the soft totalitarianism of Aldous Huxley’s “Brave New World.”
+of "American Thought Leaders," host Jan Jekielek and author and journalist Kirn discuss lockdowns, mandates, and the frightening possibility of a union between Orwellian tyranny and the soft totalitarianism of Aldous Huxley’s “Brave New World.”

 Jan Jekielek: People keep sending me your new essay, “The Power and the Silence.”